mikemerin/bam2bigwigAPI/README.md

 1) SAM files with readable outputs

-When you scrape the file you'll first be asked to first be asked to update the path, sample, and ext to match your files (in this example there are four given).
-To scrape type in `rake scrape_sam`.
-You can manually go into the rakefile to edit files to scrape in.
+First type in `rake scrape_sam` and then when prompted enter the full path (without quotes) of the file you'd like to convert and create an API for.

 The `rake scrape_sam` command works by:

-1. Generates relevant FASTA files
+1. Generates relevant FASTA file
-2. Creates base SAM enums
+2. Creates base SAM enum
-3. Index those enums to generate .bai files
+3. Index that enum to generate .bai file
-4. Generates SAM files
+4. Generates SAM file
-5. Iterates through each generated SAM file to populate a database of readable alignments
+5. Iterates through the generated SAM file to populate a database of readable alignments

 Once you populate your database, type in `rails s` to start your server.
 The endpoints for each alignment can be found by the following URL format: